Police search for shooter after 4 are killed and 11 wounded in shooting in Stockton, California

 Local officials said the suspected shooter has not been caught and pleaded with the public for help.
 Detectives were still working to identify a possible motive.

 “If you have any information as to this individual, reach out immediately.
-If you are this individual, turn yourself in immediately,” San Joaquin County District Attorney Ron Freitas said during a news conference.
+If you are this individual, turn yourself in immediately,” San Joaquin County District Attorney Ron Freitas said.

 The shooting occurred just before 6 p.m. inside the banquet hall, which shares a parking lot with other businesses.
 Stockton is a city of 320,000 about 40 miles (64 kilometers) south of Sacramento.